ggkarabas/CS403-Project3/README.md

     return "Welcome, " + username
 ```

-Functions can be passed around or nested, which helps you write modular, reusable code.

-Functions can be nested or passed as arguments to other functions, supporting functional programming styles as well.
-This allows developers to write more modular and reusable code.
+Functions in DumPy are designed to be modular and reusable, making it easier for developers to create well-structured programs.
+One of the key advantages of DumPy is that functions can also be nested or passed as arguments to other functions, which supports a functional programming style and encourages developers to write more modular, reusable code.

+By enforcing the use of type annotations, DumPy makes the functions self-documenting, meaning that the purpose and behavior of each function are easier for developers to understand without needing extensive comments.
+This helps to maintain a clear, organized codebase.

 ## Object-Oriented Features

-DumPy lets you use classes to organize your code.
-It’s not fully object-oriented like some languages, but it has enough features to keep things organized:
+DumPy also provides support for object-oriented programming, allowing developers to encapsulate data and behavior into classes.
+Although DumPy may not be as fully object-oriented as some other languages, it offers enough features to help organize code logically and make it more maintainable over time.

+Here’s an example:

 ```dumpy
 # Represents a geometric shape